zowe/docs-site/docs/user-guide/cli-install-cli-next.md

 <Badge text="Technical Preview"/> The Zowe CLI @next release is a technical preview.
 Technical previews are for testing only and are not ready for production.
 Your feedback is valued and appreciated.

+You can install the Zowe CLI `@next` version from the online npm registry or download it from the Zowe Downloads site.

 ***Prerequisites***

 * Meet the [software requirements](https://docs.zowe.org/stable/user-guide/systemrequirements.html#zowe-cli-requirements) for Zowe CLI.
 * Meet the [software requirements](https://docs.zowe.org/stable/user-guide/cli-swreqplugins.html#software-requirements-for-zowe-cli-plug-ins) for each plug-in.

-* Node.js 16 on Windows:
+**Prerequisite notes:**

-   If you are installing Zowe CLI @next on a computer that is running a Windows operating system, see [Installing Zowe CLI with Node.js 16 on Windows](cli-install-cli-nodejs-windows).
+* If you are installing Zowe CLI @next on a computer that is running Node.js 16 on Windows operating system, see [Installing Zowe CLI with Node.js 16 on Windows](cli-install-cli-nodejs-windows).

-* NPM version 7 (`npm@7`) and NPM version 8 (`npm@8`):

-   On Windows operating systems, ensure that your computer is connected to the Internet.
+* If you are running NPM version 7 (`npm@7`) or NPM version 8 (`npm@8`) on a Windows operating system, ensure that your computer is connected to the Internet.
 Issue the following command before you install Zowe CLI @next:

    ```
    npm install -g prebuild-install
    ```

-**Note:** Linux users may need to prepend `sudo` to `npm` commands.
+* Linux users may need to prepend `sudo` to `npm` commands.
 For more information, see [Troubleshooting Zowe CLI](../troubleshoot/cli/troubleshoot-cli.md).

-You can install the Zowe CLI `@next` version from the online npm registry or download it from the Zowe Downloads site.

 ## Install Zowe CLI from npm